bmcc-mmp/mmp460/wordpress/develop-theme.md

 ## Developing a Custom Theme from a Starter Theme

+A starter theme is a shortcut to developing your own custom theme.
+It gives you the PHP "bones" and follows

 ### Install underscores

 Before you start: you need working knowledge of HTML CSS and how to transfer files to and from the server